marcoromanelli-github/docs/software/apptainer.md

 This is where Apptainer comes in.
 Apptainer is a Linux Foundation-supported fork of Singularity, a purpose built container platform for use in HPC environments.
 Like Docker, Apptainer/Singularity provides a solution for encapsulating applications and their dependencies within lightweight portable container images.
 Unlike Docker, Apptainer is designed with the needs of high-performance computing in mind, which makes it the go-to choice for researchers and institutions with data-intensive applications.

 Apptainer has some differences from Docker.
 Don't worry though.
-It is designed to be fully compatible with Docker, so it can pull and run Docker images.
+It is designed to be fully compatible with Docker and it can pull and run Docker images.
 So, you can still run Docker locally and then bring over the same images onto Star.

 ## Where can you get container images?

-From either converting pre-existing images, Docker compatible repositories (e.g. DockerHub), or HPC-tailored container repositories (e.g. NGC), all explained in more detail below.
+Apptainer can run containers from any Docker compatible image repository (e.g. DockerHub).
+Users of the Star cluster can also leverage the large collection of HPC-tailored container images from the NVIDIA GPU Cloud (NGC) repository.

-Apptainer uses `.sif` (Singularity Image Format) files, which are different from the image files that Docker uses.
+Apptainer runs `.sif` files in the Singularity Image Format, which is different from the image files that Docker uses.
 If you're already familiar with `.sif` files and Apptainer/Singularity, you can skip to the examples section.
 Otherwise, here are two ways to get containers for Apptainer:

 ### Converting Existing Containers or Images